 - There’s a $2,000 cap per quarter on your bonus categories, which may be an issue if you spend more than $8,000 annually on your categories.

 Read the full U.S. Bank Cash+™ Visa Signature® Card review.

-If you’re struggling to make a dent in your credit card debt the Wells Fargo Platinum Visa® Card offers you 18 months at 0% interest on purchases and balance transfers to help you pay down debt and save money on interest payments.
+If you’re struggling to make a dent in your credit card debt the Wells Fargo Platinum Visa card offers you 18 months at 0% interest on purchases and on qualifying balance transfers to help you pay down debt and save money on interest payments.

-- 18 months 0% introductory APR on purchases and balance transfers (fees apply and a variable 17.74%-27.24% APR applies after the 18-month intro offer; balance transfers made within 120 days qualify for the intro rate and fee).
+- 18 months 0% introductory APR on purchases and on qualifying balance transfers (fees apply and a variable 13.74%-27.24% APR applies after the 18-month intro offer; qualifying balance transfers made within 120 days qualify for the intro rate and fee).